 Based on your answers, you may need care soon.
 The problem probably will not get better without medical care.

-If you are angry, hostile, or violent, it is important to find help.
+If you are angry, hostile, or violent, it's important to find help.
 You can learn ways to control your feelings and actions.

 There are some things you can do to try to control any feelings of anger or hostility and avoid violence.

-Call your doctor to evaluate your feelings if your anger, hostility, or violent behavior becomes more frequent or severe.
+Call your doctor if feelings of anger, hostility, or violent behavior occur more often or are more severe.

 To learn more about Healthwise, visit Healthwise.org.